What is a USDOT number?

 - You can check safety ratings, crash history and certification status by looking up a USDOT number.

 The U.S. Department of Transportation (USDOT) is responsible for maintaining roadway infrastructure and setting federal safety regulations to ensure safe and efficient practices.
-Part of this duty includes working with the Federal Motor Carrier Safety Administration (FMCSA) to assign unique numbers for carriers that operate vehicles above a certain gross weight and are involved in interstate commerce.
+Part of this duty includes working with the Federal Motor Carrier Safety Administration (FMCSA) to assign unique numbers for carriers involved in interstate commerce that operate vehicles above a certain gross weight.

-“USDOT numbers are a crucial part of the safety and management of the auto transport industry,” said Julie Bausch, managing editor at Car Talk Digital.
+“USDOT numbers are a crucial part of the safety and management of the auto transport industry,” Julie Bausch, managing editor at Car Talk Digital, told us.
+With a USDOT number, you can track a transport company’s safety rating, check its accident history and confirm its licensing and certification.

-There are three types of vehicles that are required to have a USDOT number:
+There are three types of vehicles that must have a USDOT number:

 - Any vehicle with a gross weight of over 10,001 pounds involved in interstate commerce